CreativeCodeBerlin/Stammtisch/README.md

 create links for URLs, and maybe do some other clean up.
 So far Abe did this by hand.

+View this page at https://creativecodeberlin.github.io/Stammtisch/ so the following links are correct.

 # 2017

 * #45 [December](/Stammtisch/2017-12.html)